lennyleadership/spiritual_notes/content.en/docs/22_holy_spirit/01_Filling_Of_The_Holy_Spirit.md

 There is one fact which makes the great event of the day of Pentecost doubly instructive this namely, that we have learned to know very intimately the men who were then filled with the Spirit, by their fellowship for three years with the Lord Jesus.
 Their infirmities and defects, their sins and perversities, all stand open to our view.
-But the blessing of Pentecost wrought a complete transformation.
+But <u class = "red">the blessing of Pentecost wrought a complete transformation</u>.
 They became entirely new men, so that one might say of them with truth: "Old things are passed away; behold, all things are become new" (2 Cor.
 5:17).
 Close study of them and their example helps us in more than one way.
 It shows us to what weak and sinful men the Spirit will come.
 It teaches us how they were prepared for the blessing.